kensnyder/react-thermals/README.md

 React Thermals will synchronously trigger a re-render.

-Keep in mind that a middleware that executes asynchronously will make all actions synchronous.
-That could be a problem, for example, if an action responds to an `<input onChange={action} />` event where the user's cursor will not work as intended unless re-renders are synchronous.
+Keep in mind that a middleware that executes asynchronously will make all actions asynchronous.
+That could be a problem, for example, if an action responds to an `<input onChange={action} />` event where the user's keyboard cursor will not work as intended unless re-renders are synchronous.
 In that case, be sure that all middleware is synchronous.

 ## Store Class Documentation